Government Loans vs Conventional Loans (2026): Which Mortgage Is Right for You

-Choosing the right mortgage is one of the most important decisions a homebuyer can make.
-Two of the most common options are government-backed loans and conventional loans.
-This guide breaks down the key differences to help you decide which is right for you.
+Government vs Conventional Loans Choosing the right mortgage is one of the most important decisions a homebuyer can make.
+Two of the most popular options are government-backed loans and conventional loans.
+Each comes with its own benefits, requirements, and ideal use casesβ€”so understanding the differences is key.

 What Are Government Loans?